Canadian Lawyer Readers' Choice

 Future Care Needs and Cost Analysis

-Projects all future medical, psychiatric, rehabilitative, and support needs arising from institutional negligence.
-It focuses on the ongoing consequences of the injury and the care required to address resulting physical, cognitive, behavioural, and psychological impairments.
+Focuses on the ongoing consequences of the injury and the care required to address resulting physical, cognitive, behavioural, and psychological impairments.

 Cost Projection of Future Care Needs